 AI is both conceptually, definitionally, and practically complicated.
-In current military application, attention is focused on its utility to command and control decision-making.
+In current military applications, attention is focused on its utility to command and control decision-making.
 Basically, as evident in NORAD’s Pathfinder Project, AI or more practically its subset machine learning, enables advanced computer algorithms to analyze large amounts of data from multiple sensors, and rapidly identify relevant patterns to enhance human decision-making.
 In Air Force terms, this can be conceptualized by John Boyd’s Observe, Orient, Decide, Act (OODA) loop in which AI speeds up the process providing a significant advantage, relative to less advanced adversaries.
-This, for example, is embedded in the fifth generation Joint Strike Fighter (F-35).
-Whether this includes the capability of the on-board AI enabled computer to make independent decisions on weapon’s release, or simply prioritizes targets for the pilot is difficult to know given its highly classified nature.
+This, for example, is embedded in the fifth-generation Joint Strike Fighter (F-35).
+Whether this includes the capability of the onboard AI-enabled computer to make independent decisions on the weapon’s release or simply prioritizes targets for the pilot is difficult to know given its highly classified nature.
 The former is generally known as a human-on-the-loop, whereas the latter is a human-in-the-loop.
-Beyond these two categories is future projections of full machine independent decision-making with no human engagement.
+Beyond these two categories are future projections of full -machine-independent decision-making with no human engagement.

 A further operational example is unmanned aerial vehicles (UAVs) or remotely piloted aerial systems (RPAS), which undertake S&R and ground attack missions.
-Until recently, these capabilities are not truly AI enabled.
+Until recently, these capabilities were not truly AI enabled.
 They either undertake pre-programmed flight paths and/or are piloted by humans on the ground, who make decisions on weapons release.
 As the next step into the AI/Machine Learning world is the capacity of the platform itself to independently alter its flight in response to sensor data, such as to track an object or target of interest, and ultimately to release its weapon with no human input (autonomous) or at best with a human-on-loop (semi-autonomous) as a failsafe check.
 The most pronounced existing capability is the employment of facial recognition technology for target identification.

-There are numerous debates today on war, ethical, moral, and legal implications relative to the application AI/Machine Learning technology.
-Even so, the trajectory of AI/Machine Learning enabled airpower is towards a pilotless air force in which semi-autonomous or fully autonomous platforms are capable of undertaking the entire range of airpower missions.
+There are numerous debates today on war, ethical, moral, and legal implications relative to the application of AI/Machine Learning technology.
+Even so, the trajectory of AI/Machine learning-enabled airpower is towards a pilotless air force in which semi-autonomous or fully autonomous platforms are capable of undertaking the entire range of airpower missions.
 This would also extend into the transportation/logistical support realm through the employment of advanced robotics.

-The likelihood of fully autonomous pilotless air platforms in the foreseeable future is low not least of all as function of the human condition informed by apocalyptic visions of a future where machines become sentient.
-Indicative is the current conceptualization of future AI enabled air doctrine, whether in terms of humans in or on the loop, in which a manned mother ship controls or monitors swarms of pilotless air platforms undertaking the warfighting missions of airpower.
+The likelihood of fully autonomous pilotless air platforms in the foreseeable future is low not least of all as a function of the human condition informed by apocalyptic visions of a future where machines become sentient.
+Indicative is the current conceptualization of future AI-enabled air doctrine, whether in terms of humans in or on the loop, in which a manned mother ship controls or monitors swarms of pilotless air platforms undertaking the warfighting missions of airpower.
 Of note here is this projection is simply a linear extrapolation of existing capabilities found in the Airborne Warning and Control (AWACS) and the Joint Surveillance Target Acquisition Radar System (JSTARS) platforms.

-Projecting from the past and the present into a future pilotless air or aerospace force is a product of several inter-related factors.
-First, as partially informed by western liberal humanist values regarding war, the pattern over the past century or so has been to remove the human further and further away from the forward edge of battle.
-AI enabled platforms are simply the next step along this trajectory.
+Projecting from the past and the present into a future pilotless air or aerospace force is a product of several interrelated factors.
+First, as partially informed by Western liberal humanist values regarding war, the pattern over the past century or so has been to remove the human further and further away from the forward edge of battle.
+AI-enabled platforms are simply the next step along this trajectory.